erwinpasia/ERP-Data-Engineering-Capstone-Project-V2/README.md

     </a>
 </p>

-1. In Module_1, you will design the OLTP database for an E-Commerce website, populate the OLTP Database with the data provided and automate the export of the daily incremental data into the data warehouse.
+1. In <a href="https://github.com/erwinpasia/IBM-Data-Engineering-Capstone-Project/tree/main/Capstone%20Project%20Files/1_MySQL_OLTP_DB_Transactional_Data">Module_1</a>, you will design the OLTP database for an E-Commerce website, populate the OLTP Database with the data provided and automate the export of the daily incremental data into the data warehouse.

 2. In Module_2, you will set up a NoSQL database to store the catalog data for an E-Commerce website, load the E-Commerce catalog data into the NoSQL database, and query the E-Commerce catalog data in the NoSQL database.